New: Llamas For Sale:

 From the Committee:

 Your committee is always hard at work behind the scenes keeping your association running.
 They welcome your input.
 If you want to communicate with any of them - details can be found from the left menu:

 Here's how to join/renew your LAA membership for 2014-2015:

-The new llama year begins the beginning of July.
+The new llama year began the beginning of July.
 The membership form to join or renew your membership can be found at Membership (left column this page) Apply Online where you can download the two-page form.
 You can mail, email, or direct deposit your membership fees to the Treasurer.

 For questions and information please contact Wendy Bell, Treasurer: